turingschool/backend_mod_1_prework/section4/reflection.md

 1. How do you create an instance of a class?
   First, you need to define the class and all of the attributes that you want each instance of the class to have.

-  In the class `Dog` example above, I've used the `def initialize(name, is_awake)` †o define the attributes of every instance of Dog.
+  In the class `Dog` example above, I've used the `def initialize(name, is_awake)` to define the attributes of every instance of Dog.
 Next, you'll call on the `initialize` method by writing code that looks like this:

   `borky = Dog.new('Borky', 'true')`